 He should have been swimming with the fishes!

 Shame on you, Mossad!

-If there was one Nazi you needed to catch, it was Josef Mengele!
+If there was one Nazi you needed to catch, it was this guy!

 I didn’t hear that?
 You tried?
-Almost bagged him?
+You almost bagged him?

 Anyway, what were my impressions of Krakow?

 Simple, I didn’t get the feeling I was welcomed here.
 I’ll share three encounters.

 I disembarked from the train.
 I hailed a Taxify to take me to my hostel.
 The driver would meet me at Car Park 5.
 I went to the elevator.
 There was a white older man also waiting for the lift to come up.
 I reckon he would be in his late 50s to early 60s.

 I greeted him “good morning” with a big smile.
 The man looked me over and ignored me.
 Trust me, I didn’t look like a bum.
 I had a very chic camera backpack and a cool National Geographic carry-on.
 Every inch the tourist.